What is the Employee Experience?

 • Does your manager hear you or listen to you?

 Sometimes excellent employees are promoted to a management level, reminiscent of the Peter Principle.
-(Employees are promoted based on competency until they eventually reach their level of incompetence.)
+In this scenario, employees are promoted based on competency until they eventually reach their level of incompetence.
 That means some of your managers may have been excellent workers but make poor supervisors.
-Managers should be trained too.
+Managers need to be trained too.

 Technology